2025 Shuja'iyya offensive

 On 4 April 2025, Israel began a ground offensive into the Shuja'iyya neighborhood of Gaza City, as part of its renewed military operations in the Gaza Strip following the resumption of the Gaza war on 18 March.
-It marks the third time Israel invades the neighborhood during the war, following battles in 2023 and 2024.
+It marked the third time Israel invades the neighborhood during the war, following battles in 2023 and 2024.

 Background

+During the Gaza war, the IDF had launched multiple offensives and incursions into the Shuja'iyya neighbourhood in Gaza City, including a direct battle in 2023 and an incursion 2024 both of which had ended in Israeli military withdrawals.

 A ceasefire that halted fighting in the Gaza war between Israel and Hamas was implemented on 19 January 2025, but collapsed on 18 March after an Israeli surprise attack on the Gaza Strip.
 Following the war's resumption, Israel partially retook the Netzarim Corridor and renewed its Rafah offensive.

 On 3 April, Israel Defense Forces (IDF) spokesman Brigadier General Effie Defrin announced that it has begun a “new stage” designed to return the Israeli hostages held by Hamas and destroy the militant group's "military and governing capabilities.”

 That same day, an Israeli bombardment of Shuja'iyya killed at least 37 people.